Rikers Island: Sexual assault

 In an alleged July 2008 rape case reported by The Village Voice on August 5, 2008, the alleged victim claimed "that someone entered her cell in the 1,000-bed Rose M. Singer Center while she was asleep, sometime before 6 a.m. on July 3.
 She says the intruder (or intruders) bound and gagged her with bedsheets and then used a dildo-like object to sexually assault her.
 Other inmates may have acted as lookouts during the alleged assault.
 The woman, who was being held on grand-larceny charges for the past three months, was discovered at about 6 a.m. by an officer and a captain who were touring the building.
 The officer saw her lying on her back on the floor of her cell with bedsheets wrapped around her neck, mouth, and legs.
 She had also been blindfolded.
 The incident was reported to central command at 7:30 a.m., and the woman was transported to the Elmhurst Hospital Center.
 Because she didn't share a cell with anyone, a major question is how the alleged assault happened in the first place.
-Officials won't talk about the investigation, and there's no word on whether any arrests have been made."
+Officials have not talked about the investigation, and there's no word on whether any arrests have been made."